 In September 2017, Hurricanes Maria and Irma swept across Puerto Rico and the U.S. Virgin Islands, devastating the lives of 3.5 million American citizens.
-Several weeks after the storms, the islands remain in urgent need of reliable electricity, clean water, and food.
-Full restoration of the power grid is expected to take months.
-Remote and rural locations have been hit especially hard.
+Months later, the islands still remain in urgent need of a reliable and resilient electricity grid — especially as we prepare for the next hurricane season.

 Solar Saves Lives is an initiative led by The Solar Foundation to coordinate the delivery and installation of donated solar equipment to areas in need.
 We are proud to coordinate this initiative with our partners including the Clinton Foundation, Direct Relief, the Hispanic Federation, Operation Blessing International, and New Energy Puerto Rico.
 As we address immediate needs in Puerto Rico, we stand ready to respond to future climate-related disasters happening throughout the world.